 We tested the iRobot Roomba 675, which is only available in black.
 It's sold as iRobot Roomba 671 in Europe.
 There's a variant of this vacuum, the Roomba 605, which doesn't have app support.
 Besides automation, we expect our results to be valid for the other variants, which are listed below.

 |U.S. Model Name||EU Model Name||App Automation|

 If you come across a different variant of the 671 or 675, let us know in the discussions below and we'll update the review.

-The iRobot Roomba 675 is disappointing overall and compared to other robot vacuums, it doesn't perform well.
+The iRobot Roomba 675 robot vacuum is disappointing and compared to other robot vacuums, it doesn't perform well.
 It's not easy to maintain and it doesn't perform very well on bare floors either.
-There are better robot vacuums that you can get instead, like the eufy RoboVac 30C, that perform better on different surfaces.
+There are other robot vacuums that you can get instead, like the eufy RoboVac 30C, that perform better on different surfaces.
 Also see our recommendations for the best robot vacuums, best robot vacuums for pet hair, and best vacuums.